jdbedics/dbthandbook/03-individual.Rmd

 As a default, tell your client that you conduct short-term problem solving therapy.
 Sessions last between 8-10 sessions with an option to renew.

 * After 2-3 sessions, let your client know your plan for intervention along with a timeline for termination.
-    * If you're not following an exact protocol then I often make a fairly aribtrary timeline.
+    * If you're not following an exact protocol then I often make a fairly arbitrary timeline.
 For example, if we start on Sept 1st then I'll set a time to end right before Thanksgiving.
 * Let your client know that treatment will be reassessed at that point and could be extended if the client would like to address additional areas.
 * When there is a a month left in treatment, remind the client every session that treatment is ending in order to focus your time.
 * In _DBT only_, discuss the concept of ex-therapist for life.